OpenLMLab/LEval/README.md

 ## Updates of L-Eval
+- 2023.8.21 **L-Eval** has been supported by [OpenCompass](https://github.com/internLM/OpenCompass/), which is an universal evaluation platform for foundation models.
 - 2023.8.17 We have tested some recently released models based on **Llama2** via NTK w/o training[[code]](https://github.com/OpenLMLab/LEval/blob/main/Baselines/llama2-chat-test.py) and PI (vicuna1.5-16k trained on ShareGPT)[[code]](https://github.com/OpenLMLab/LEval/blob/main/Baselines/vicuna-test.py).
 Chatglm2-32k has also been included and the results for these models will be released soon.
 - 2023.8.14 **Coursera** has been updated to improve the difficulty and please download the newest version.
 We're sorry for the inconvenience.
 We are also annotating a new **code test set**.
 - 2023.8.4  The [leaderboard](https://l-eval.github.io) is ready now 🎉